cpressey/cyclemill/README.md

 *   Chain of tasks, use for workflow decoy
 *   Error handling, test thoroughly
 *   form to take length task should run
-*   monitor adapts exporter, config log level INFO not debug
+*   config exporter log level INFO not debug
 *   some unit tests, too, why not

 ### Big